slowernews/wisdom-tldr/chapters/chapter_3_action.md

 <!--
 - How can we overcome complexity bias?
 Occam’s razor suggests that the simplest solution or explanation is usually the correct one.
-- best way to deal with confirmation bias: You need to search out disconfirming evidence.
 - confirmaton bias, the mother of all bias.
 In truth, we all believe in things we can’t prove.
 If you’re intelligent, well-educated, and good at pulling facts, you’re going to be even better at confirming your own beliefs than someone who’s less intelligent or well-educated.
 Our brains are wired so that we make better lawyers than we do scientists, in that a lawyer will look for and use evidence to support their client, while ignoring and definitely not using evidence that does the opposite.
-We only want to watch television shows or read articles or listen to podcasts that confirm what we already believe -- what we already think we know.
+We only want to watch television shows or read articles or listen to podcasts that confirm what we already believe -- what we already think we know. best way to deal with confirmation bias: You need to search out disconfirming evidence.

-Two people with opposing views on a topic can see the same evidence, and still come away both validated by it We can be cautious of data which seems to immediately support our views.The desire to be right is the thirst for truth.
+- Two people with opposing views on a topic can see the same evidence, and still come away both validated by it.
 Evaluating evidence (especially when it is complicated or unclear) requires a great deal of mental energy.
 Our brains prefer to take shortcuts.
-This saves the time needed to make decisions, in particular when under pressure.

 Accepting information which confirms our beliefs is easy and requires little mental energy.
-Yet contradicting information causes us to shy away, grasping for a reason to discard it.
 -->

 > *'Not everything that counts can be counted, and not everything that can be counted counts.' -- Albert Einstein*